My Journey With Alao-Akala

 The encounter was a few days before the New Year.
 Lo and behold, the man called me to his office on 30 December, 2009 and gave me a handsome money.
 This he repeated some three months later.
 Needless to say that his regular assistances greatly helped me to finish the building project which I had roofed before leaving Ekiti.

-While his tenure lasted, the late former Governor Alao-Akala was (still is) the only occupant of that seat and office that I have unfettered access to: He was easily approachable; I can visit him in the office with just a very short notice; he responded to my phone calls or he would call back if he misses my call.
+While his tenure lasted, the late former Governor Alao-Akala was (still is) the only occupant of that seat and office that I have unfettered access to: He was easily approachable; I can visit him in the office with just a very short notice; he responded to my phone calls or he would call back, if he missed my call.

 Out of office in 2011, the relationship remained cordial.
 When I was transfered to the National Assembly to cover the Senate in October, 2012, my immediate worry and concern is how to secure an accommodation.
 I got an information that former Governor Alao-Akala would attend an event Molete Baptist Church Ibadan (MBCI).